MatrixCreate/craft-simple-seo-import/README.md

 # Simple SEO Import

-A powerful Craft CMS plugin for importing hierarchical entries from CSV files with an intuitive drag-and-drop field mapping interface.
+A Craft CMS plugin for importing SEO metada from CSV files and automatically creating entries, with an intuitive drag-and-drop field mapping interface and SEOmatic integration.

 ## Features